How To Search for a Job in Germany

 §

-Hey, I was turned down by immigration even though I am a native speaker because I speak English since I’m a kid.
+Hey, I was turned down by immigration even though I am a native speaker who has spoken English since I was a kid.
 My employer wanted me because I’m a Kiwi!
 That was most important to him.
 Crazy world, huh?

 §